-Inspirational Young Person of the Year recognises the young people who are achieving incredible things through their work, voluntary or paid, within their local community, club, team, group, project or organisation.
+Inspirational Young Person of the Year, in association with BBC Radio London, recognises the young people who are achieving incredible things through their work, voluntary or paid, within their local community, club, team, group, project or organisation.

 Following the support of the Local People Project, Kieran Matthews has become a local ambassador and set up his own basketball club (Capital Titans), and an emergency basketball group through lockdowns.